murnieza/FilterManagerBundle/README.md

 ongr_filter_manager:
     managers:
-        item_list:
+        item_list: # <- Filter manager name
             filters:
                 - country
             repository: 'es.manager.default.item'
     filters:
         multi_choice:
-            country:
+            country: # <- Filter name
                 request_field: 'country'
                 field: country
 ```

-In this particular example, we defined a single manager named `item_list` to filter documents from item repository, and we will be using the filter named `country` to filter on countries defined in document.
+In this particular example, we defined a single filter manager named `item_list` to filter documents from item repository, and we will be using the filter named `country` to filter on countries defined in document.

 ### Step 4: Use your new bundle